deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Dunno.
 Kirk reckons she can do upwards of a thousand kilolights on a really long stretch if we don't mind wear and tear on the power core.
 A million times the speed of light.
 Usually we just cruise at about half that."

-"That's…" Xiù wanted to say *'fast*' but the numbers were purely academic, incomprehensible.
+"That's..."
+Xiù wanted to say *'fast*' but the numbers were purely academic, incomprehensible.

 "Fastest ship in the galaxy, we reckon."
 Lewis patted the *Sanctuary* proudly.
 "Course, we don't need to fly back to Earth.
 We've got the Jump Array."

-"All that distance and I can just… step home, huh?"
+"All that distance and I can just... step home, huh?"

 "Pretty much."

 Xiù shook her head and watched as Amir turned his head left and right, speaking gently, and then stood.

-"That's going to be so weird…" she said.
+"That's going to be so weird..." she said.

 ___

 It had been far, far too long since Allison had had the opportunity to enjoy the feeling of skin-on-skin contact along pretty much the whole length of her body.

-It was made a little unusual by the smooth plastic of Julian's prosthetic foot, but other than that…
+It was made a little unusual by the smooth plastic of Julian's prosthetic foot, but other than that...

 Other than that, the sensations of his body warm and firm against her back and buttocks, of his right arm under her head and his right hand cupping her breast, of his left hand trailing lazily up and down the shallow, athletic curve of her flank were *sublime*.
 As were the kisses he occasionally placed on her shoulder.

-As had been the… well.
+As had been the... well.
 What Julian may have lacked in experience, he more than made up for in attentiveness and enthusiasm.
-The way he'd communicated, the way he'd eagerly let her teach him how to use his tongue, the way he'd listened to what she wanted as his fingers played inside her, the taste of his cock, the orgasms plural, his expressions, his moans and…
+The way he'd communicated, the way he'd eagerly let her teach him how to use his tongue, the way he'd listened to what she wanted as his fingers played inside her, the taste of his cock, the orgasms plural, his expressions, his moans and...

 Generally the whole general *everything*.